 2011 RSU Plan (the 2011 Plan): The Company has a 2011 RSU Plan which provides for the grant of restricted stock units (RSUs) to eligible employees of the Company.
 The Board of Directors recommended establishment of the 2011 Plan to the shareholders on August 30, 2011 and the shareholders approved the recommendation of the Board of Directors on October 17, 2011 through a postal ballot.
-The maximum aggregate number of shares that may be awarded under the Plan is 2,833,600 shares (currently held by the Infosys Limited Employees Welfare Trust) and the plan shall continue in effect for a term of 10 years from the date of initial grant under the plan.
+The maximum aggregate number of shares that may be awarded under the Plan is 5,667,200 shares (currently held by the Infosys Limited Employees' Welfare Trust and adjusted for bonus shares issued) and the plan shall continue in effect for a term of 10 years from the date of initial grant under the plan.
 The RSUs will be issued at par value of the equity share.
-The 2011 Plan is administered by the Management Development and Compensation Committee (the Committee).
+The 2011 Plan is administered by the Management Development and Compensation Committee (the "Committee") and through the Infosys Limited Employees' Welfare Trust (the "Trust").
 The Committee is comprised of independent members of the Board of Directors.

-During August 2014, the Company granted 22,794 RSUs under the 2011 Plan.
+On August 21, 2014, The Company made a grant of 22,794 restricted stock units to Dr. Vishal Sikka, Chief Executive Officer and Managing Director.
+However, Dr. Sikka, as of that date, was eligible to receive 27,067 RSUs.
+The Company corrected the error on January 9, 2015 by granting the differential RSUs.
 The RSUs will vest over a period of four years from the date of the grant in the proportions specified in the award agreement and expire seven days from the date of vesting.
 The RSUs will vest subject to achievement of certain key performance indicators as set forth in the award agreement for each applicable year of the vesting tranche and continued employment through each vesting date.